nstudio/nativescript-videoplayer/README.md

 - **playbackStarted - (function)** - *optional* **IOS ONLY**

-Attribute to specify an event callback to execute when the video has started playing
+Attribute to specify an event callback to execute when the video has started playing.

 ## API